AlvinZhang2004/One_and_Two_Aisles_Airplane_Boarding_Analysis_by_Agent_Based_Modeling/README.md

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/92247623/194857541-0f7ccbb0-cb24-488e-9d2e-715a1e3c3b15.gif)

-- Back to Front Model
+- By Section Model

-The back to front model allows passengers to board in five groups, with seat column numbers 25-30 board first, then 19-24, 13-18, 7-12, and finally 1-6.
+The by section model allows passengers to board in five groups, with seat column numbers 25-30 board first, then 19-24, 13-18, 7-12, and finally 1-6.
-The back to front method does not control the passengers’ row number (A to F), and passengers are randomly assigned with their exact column number within the range of the group.
+The by section method does not control the passengers’ row number (A to F), and passengers are randomly assigned with their exact column number within the range of the group.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/92247623/194842797-f81d7c10-a157-4388-a0c1-25e15d616592.gif)